Thursday, February 23, 2017

 required strength exactly where needed, thereby reducing the amount

-of concrete required to resist internal forces and capitalising on the
+of concrete required to resist internal forces and capitalizing on the

 extraordinary possibilities offered by both concrete and FRP construction materials.